neilyboy/stern-scrape/README.md

 # stern-scrape
-scrape https://www.howardstern.com for episode info
+scrape https://www.howardstern.com for episode info (this is my first script so be nice)

 Simple bash script to pull episode data about SiriusXM Howard Stern episodes.
 ```bash